Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Conclusion

 \section{Conclusion}

-We introduced Prover Agent, a modular framework that coordinates an informal reasoning LLM, a formal prover model, and Lean verification.
-By generating auxiliary lemmas and leveraging feedback-driven refinement, our method achieved state-of-the-art performance among SLMs on the MiniF2F benchmark.
+We introduced Prover Agent, a framework that coordinates an informal LLM, a formal prover, and Lean.
+By generating auxiliary lemmas and leveraging feedback-driven refinement, our method achieved SOTA performance among methods using SLMs on both MiniF2F and PutnamBench.
+Future work includes extending our framework to other domains, such as software verification.